15th June 2018

 The ancient Egyptians, on the other hand, restored cosmetics before function.
 They used ivory, precious stones, and even other human teeth to replace teeth posthumously and fixed them in place with gold wires.

-Jump forwards to 1952 and we find ourselves in the presence of the father of modern implants, a Swedish man named Dr. Per-Ingvar Brånemark.
+Jump forwards to 1952 and we find ourselves in the presence of the father of modern implants, a Swedish man named Dr Per-Ingvar Brånemark.
 He discovered the incredible potential of titanium, which is now used as the root for most dental implants.
 He made a breakthrough discovery when he realised he could not remove a small titanium screw that he had placed in a bone to study its healing process.
-In fact, the titanium seemed to invite the bone to heal around it and seal it in!
+The titanium seemed to invite the bone to heal around it and seal it in!
 This provided the earliest indication that titanium could, after many published studies over many years, form a strong root for a tooth implant.

 This was the birth of the long dental development that led to the trusted, strong and completely safe tooth implant technology we use today.
 While in ancient times you would have had to rummage for some smooth white stones or sifted the sand for seashells, we can now offer your far better options!

 Our Clapham dental practice offers expertly placed dental implants of the finest porcelain and titanium, with tooth replacement suitable for all situations.
-If you’re considering the modern dental implant (with no bamboo in sight) then don’t hesitate to get in touch with us today.
+If you’re considering the modern dental implant in London (with no bamboo in sight) then don’t hesitate to get in touch with us today.